10 Tukang Innovation Drive in Singapore could be headed for the REIT portfolio (Image: Google)

 James Kemp, head of real estate for Asia Pacific at Macquarie Asset Management and chairman of UIB

-Tokyo-based Unified Industrial, a Macquarie Asset Management portfolio company, in March acquired the property and fund management business of SGX-listed Boustead Singapore to set up UIB as a joint venture real estate investment platform with the local firm.
+Tokyo-based Unified Industrial, a Macquarie Asset Management portfolio company, in March acquired the property and fund management business of SGX-listed Boustead Singapore to set up UIB as regional real estate investment platform with Macquarie Asset Management taking a controlling stake in the company.

 The partners said at the time that they were seeking to establish UIB as a property investment management business with $3.5 billion in assets under management across Japan, China, Singapore and Vietnam.
 Macquarie representatives declined to comment when contacted by Mingtiandi and Unified Industrial had yet to reply to inquiries by the time of publication.